 What about the other group?

-in the opening phase?
+The reward for topping the table in the opening phase?
 A place in the same Super Eights group as your fellow group winners.
 Hence Australia, India, Pakistan and South Africa find themselves in a fiendishly difficult Group F which offers little margin for error.

-"That group looks really tough and massively difficult to pick who will go through.
+Agnew's verdict: "That group looks really tough and massively difficult to pick who will go through.

 "Australia seem intent on proving people wrong at this tournament, but their attack looks a bit one-dimensional.
 India are a very powerful team, even if they need to decide on their best side.
 I've been impressed with Pakistan, and Imran Nazir in particular.
 And South Africa are a strong side with great pace bowlers, although maybe a little short in the spin department.

 "Two good teams will miss out, but whoever goes through will have a huge advantage in having played all their Super Eight games in Colombo, the same venue where the semi-finals and final will be held."